Skip to main content Skip to navigation

 Exam Rubric

 There are TWO sections in this paper.
-Answer ALL TEN questions in Section A via the link to QMP (40 marks total).
-QMP will be open for 60 MINUTES ONLY from the beginning of the exam.
-Answer ALL FOUR questions in Section B inside the Word document (60 marks total).
+Answer ALL questions in Section A (40 marks in total) and ALL questions in Section B (60 marks in total).

 Previous exam papers can be found in the University’s past papers archive.
 Please note that previous exam papers may not have operated under the same exam rubric or assessment weightings as those for the current academic year.
 The content of past papers may also be different.